-The hsmdaemon is a daemon, provided by ownCloud, to delegate encryption to an HSM (Hardware Security Module).
-This can be necessary, as PHP cannot, directly, interface with a PKCS11 stack; neither with an API wrapper, because one does not exist, nor via the OpenSSL bindings.
-Because of this, a separate process is needed to decrypt anything with the private key stored in an HSM.
+The hsmdaemon is a daemon provided by ownCloud to delegate encryption to an HSM (Hardware Security Module).
+This can be necessary as PHP cannot directly interface with a PKCS11 stack, neither with an API wrapper because none exists, nor via the OpenSSL bindings.
+Therefore a separate process is needed to decrypt anything with the private key stored in an HSM.